patricklafrance/wmf-host/README.md

 # wmf-host

 This is a POC of a micro-frontend application with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/).
-This POC include an host application and a single remote application which is integrated at runtime.
+This POC include an host application and a single remote application which is integrated at runtime with module federation.

-My goal was to prove that:
+The objective is to demonstrate that:

 - Webpack Module Federation works
 - I could create a shell application in which remote applications could be 100% standalone, meaning they don't require any specific code other than their URL to be included in the host application (no static menu links, router routes, etc...)